 SOME OF THE MORE POPULAR GAS-SAVING MYTHS AROUND

-MYTH #1: That leaving your vehicle’s windows rolled down when driving, will appreciably affect your fuel economy and in a negative way.
+Leaving your vehicle’s windows rolled down when driving will negatively affect your fuel economy.

-HARD FACT: Oh yes, I know there’s this old theory that says that leaving your windows rolled down, especially at highway speeds, creates an aerodynamic “drag down” on your car, which is then supposed to cut down on your fuel efficiency.
-And yes, the predominant traditional notion has been that, especially at highway speeds, it’s more fuel efficient to use internal venting or air conditioning than to drive with the windows down, and that in slower driving conditions, such as city driving, you’re to keep the windows down and avoid the air condition in that it uses more gas.
+Oh yes, I know this old theory says that leaving your windows rolled down, especially at highway speeds, creates an aerodynamic “drag down” on your car, which is then supposed to cut down on your fuel efficiency.
+And yes, the predominant traditional notion has been that, especially at highway speeds, it’s more fuel-efficient to use internal venting or air conditioning than to drive with the windows down and that in slower driving conditions, such as city driving, you’re to keep the windows down and avoid the air conditioner in that it uses more gas.

-EVALUATION METHOD USED: The Edmunds.com researchers drove a 55-mile loop in two cars at equal speeds both times – 65 mph.
+The Edmunds.com researchers drove a 55-mile loop in two cars at equal speeds both times – 65 mph.
 “The first loop, we drove with the A/C on and the windows up.
-The second loop we drove with the A/C off and windows down.
+For the second loop, we drove with the A/C off and the windows down.
 In the second test, we drove 20-mile loops.
 This was far enough to see our gas mileage level off and remain steady on the computer trip meter.”

-CONCLUSION: Put in just a little more detail, based on the hard facts from the evaluation of these two highly respected independent authorities (the conclusions were reached separately and independently from each other), the finding is that, in the case of the use of the air condition, running the air conditioner did indeed draw power from the vehicle’s engine, thereby wasting some fuel, quite alright.
-But that the ‘drag down’ effect, at least in more modern vehicles, only reduced each vehicle’s fuel economy by about 1 mile per gallon, which is a difference that is not really significant- unless, of course, you drive an already gas-guzzling SUV.
-And in regard to the effect of the use of the windows, the study’s finding is that while opening the windows does, in fact, increase the aerodynamic drag on a vehicle, it does not have a measurable effect on the vehicle’s fuel economy even at highway speeds; and, furthermore, that in any case, since putting the windows down does tend to increase drag on the vehicles, it cancels out any measurable gain in fuel economy obtainable from turning off the A/C. The study only found, however, that there’s one situation when the use you make of the air condition as compared to the windows, could make a difference.
-And that is when the driving involves driving around town or in city driving conditions.
-In city or town driving on common errands, you might have some gas savings by rolling down the windows, instead of using the A/C, the study says.
+Put in just a little more detail, based on the hard facts from the evaluation of these two highly respected independent authorities (the conclusions were reached separately and independently from each other), the finding is that, in the case of the use of the air condition, running the air conditioner did indeed draw power from the vehicle’s engine, thereby wasting some fuel, quite alright.
+The ‘drag down’ effect, at least in more modern cars, only reduced each vehicle’s fuel economy by about 1 mile per gallon, which is a difference that is not significant- unless you drive an already gas-guzzling SUV.
+And regarding the effect of the use of the windows, the study’s finding is that while opening the windows does increase the aerodynamic drag on a vehicle, it does not have a measurable effect on the vehicle’s fuel economy even at highway speeds; furthermore, that in any case, since putting the windows down does tend to increase the drag on the cars, it cancels out any measurable gain in fuel economy obtainable from turning off the A/C. However, the study only found one situation when the use you make of the air conditioner compared to the windows could make a difference.
+And that is when driving involves driving around town or city driving conditions.
+The study says that in a city or town going on everyday errands, you might have some gas savings by rolling down the windows instead of using the A/C.

-RECOMMENDATION: If you are really serious about finding a measure that will get you meaningful fuel economy, you had just better forget this method, particularly when it concerns driving in highway conditions, or when a more modern vehicle is the vehicle in use.
-Just do what you find most comfortable for yourself personally when driving on the highway; what gives you the most comfort and convenience, and make your decision as to whether or when to turn on your air condition or roll down the windows, based on that, and forget about having much effect on fuel saving altogether.
-If the driving involved concerns city or urban driving circumstances, however, it might pay you in such a case to use your air condition-less and rely more on rolling down the windows for cooling off.
+If you are serious about finding a measure that will get you meaningful fuel economy, you had better forget this method, particularly when it concerns driving in highway conditions or when a more modern vehicle is in use.
+Just do what you find most comfortable for yourself personally when driving on the highway, what gives you the most comfort and convenience, and make your decision as to whether or when to turn on your air conditioner or roll down the windows based on that, and forget about having much effect on fuel-saving altogether.
+However, if the driving involved concerns city or urban driving circumstances, it might pay you in such a case to use your air condition-less and rely more on rolling down the windows for cooling off.

-HARD FACT: In recent times of astronomical fuel price rises, a fierce debate has sometimes raged over gas quality and what grade of gas motorists should put in their vehicles for maximum engine efficiency and fuel economy.
-There have been some motorists around Canada and the United States who strongly insist that they just can’t “get down to putting inferior gas” in their darling vehicles’ tanks, on the belief that “inferior” fuel (by which they mean a lower octane type fuel) is either harmful to their engine, or causative of lower fuel efficiency, or both.
+In recent astronomical fuel price rises, a fierce debate has sometimes raged over gas quality and what grade of gas motorists should put in their vehicles for maximum engine efficiency and fuel economy.
+There have been some motorists around Canada and the United States who firmly insist that they can’t “get down to putting inferior gas” in their darling vehicles’ tanks, on the belief that “inferior” fuel (by which they mean a lower octane type fuel) is either harmful to their engine, or causative of lower fuel efficiency, or both.

-“Some motorists pay the extra cost for premium fuel even though it is not recommended by the manufacturer of their car,” noted one expert, Philip Reed, an Edmunds.com writer on gas-savings issues in a June 2005 commentary, almost painfully lamenting about such a conduct.
+“Some motorists pay the extra cost for premium fuel even though the manufacturer of their car does not recommend it,” noted one expert, Philip Reed, an Edmunds.com writer on gas-savings issues in a June 2005 commentary, almost painfully lamenting such conduct.
 “They seem to feel this is a reward for a hardworking car.”

 “Your car will perform the best when you use what is recommended in your owner’s manual,” says Elaine Beno, an auto expert with the Southern California Auto Club, echoing the view almost universally held by most experts.
 Yet, this generally agreed fact notwithstanding, “Lots of people are fooled,” reported the July 2006 ABC-TV 20/20 investigation, adding that “Just this week, cops arrested eight men for allegedly passing off the regular gas as premium [grade gas] at New York gas stations.”